fedidcg/LightweightFedCM/README.md

 One core principal of this design is to get out of the identity provider's way as quickly and as much as possible.
 The purpose of UI when using this API should be to gather user consent to the linking of information between sites and then doing no more.
 Account selection, account data storage, policy presentation, and capability selection are all things we do not want to do as a browser as they are difficult and there is already an industry dedicated to solving these challenges.
 As such, each credential represents a connection to an identity provider, not an identity.

-### Using the Credential Manager
+### Using the Credential Manager and Login Status API

-We chose to use the credential manager here because we want this to be login-focused.
+We chose to use the credential manager on the RP side here because we want this to be login-focused.
 It also provides a good deal of infrastructure in its design around mediation and allows us to potentially seamlessly integrate with all other login methods.

+Using the Login Status API for the IdP side reflects that what is being stored is not, in and of itself, a credential.
+It is a declaration of the availability of a credential, with information to make it clear to the user what that credential is.
+It also definitively answers questions about how this functionality should behave if the user has been `Login-Status: logged-out` by an IdP.

 ### Identity provider opt-in per relying party